kellymore/earthly-writing-assignment/readcsv.md

 CSV stands for comma-separated values, and files containing the `.csv` extension contain a collection of comma-separated values used to store data.

 In this tutorial we will be using the public `Beach Water Quality` data set stored in the `bwq.csv` file.
-You can obtain the file by downloading it from [Kaggle](https://www.kaggle.com/sveneschlbeck/chicago-beach-water-quality?select=bwq.csv), however, you should be able to read any csv file following the steps below.
+You can obtain the file by downloading it from [Kaggle](https://www.kaggle.com/sveneschlbeck/chicago-beach-water-quality?select=bwq.csv), however, you should be able to read any csv file following the instructions below.

 ## Read a CSV file using Python

 There are two common ways to read a `.csv` file when using Python.
-The first using the `csv` library, and the second using the `pandas` library.
+The first by using the `csv` library, and the second by using the `pandas` library.

 ### 1. Using the CSV Library